 Arizona’s Lemon Law is contained in Arizona Revised Statues Sections 44-1261 to 44-1267.
-The Arizona Lemon Law provides that if a new motor vehicle does not conform to all applicable express warranties because it has defects, nonconformities, and or/conditions, the manufacturer or its authorized repairing dealer shall make those repairs necessary to conform the vehicle to its express warranties.
+The Arizona Lemon Law provides that if a new motor vehicle does not conform to all applicable express warranties because it has defects, nonconformities, and or/conditions, the manufacturer or its authorized repairing dealership shall make those repairs necessary to conform the vehicle to its express warranties.

 The Arizona Lemon Law is violated if your vehicle is not repaired within a reasonable number of repair attempts or time and the problems experienced substantially impair your car’s use and value.
 In other words, if your car has what the average consumer would consider to be an unreasonable repair history for substantial issues, the Arizona Lemon Law’s protections would come into effect.
-To see if your vehicle qualifies for Arizona Lemon Law protection click here for a FREE CASE REVIEW.
+Here is a video that further explains the Arizona Lemon Law:

-Under the Arizona Lemon Law, you are entitled to two forms of recovery if you have experienced an unreasonable number of repair attempts or repair time without your car while it is being repaired.
+Under the Arizona Lemon Law, protects you when you did not receive the new car value you paid for and deserve.
+You are entitled to two forms of recovery if you’ve experienced an unreasonable number of repair attempts or repair time without your car while it gets repaired.
 The Arizona Lemon Law explains that, if, after a reasonable number of attempts (or repair time), the manufacturer, its agents or its authorized dealers do not conform the vehicle to an express warranty by repairing or correcting any defect or condition that substantially impairs the use and value of the motor vehicle to the consumer, under the Arizona Lemon Law the manufacturer must:

 Accept the return of the vehicle from the consumer and refund to the consumer the full purchase price, including all collateral charges, less a reasonable allowance for the consumer’s use of the vehicle.